 Intent Data Platforms

-Intent data platforms track which accounts are researching solutions in your category.
-They monitor web activity, content consumption, and search behavior to identify in-market accounts.
+Intent data platforms track which accounts are researching solutions in your category by monitoring web activity, content consumption, and search behavior.
 Some platforms source intent from their own publisher networks while others aggregate signals from multiple sources.

-Intent data helps teams prioritize outreach and time campaigns when accounts are actively evaluating solutions.
+Intent data helps teams prioritize outreach when accounts are actively evaluating solutions.
+Complementary sources like Bombora, G2 Buyer Intent, and TrustRadius feed signals into ABM platforms for enhanced account prioritization.

 Web Personalization Platforms